johsteffens/beth/doc/bcore/btcl_network_builder.md

 Each node carries a source point to pass on source information to the external builder.

+A typical use case is the construction of signal processing components in a network of data flow.
+E.g. Video processing; audio processing such as synthesizer and sequencer design.
+The syntax examples below refer to the synthesize application 'Symbre'.

 ## Tree
 The principal structure of the graph is a tree consisting of nodes and branches.
 For descriptive purposes we imagine the tree to branch out from left to right.
 Hence the leftmost node is the root of the tree.